BrentBaccala/collaborate/README.md

    The widget contains mute and deaf controls for that single student, as well as a "hand" icon that does not interface with Big Blue Button at all, but is visible from the teacher overview when it is clicked.

+   This widget is available as a menu option in the standard student FVWM config (see below).

 1. The student desktops also need a window manager of some kind.
 FVWM is not required, since it doesn't have to support any special features like "teacher mode".
+If FVWM is used, two student FVWM configs are provided:

+   1. A standard FVWM config.
+The following command can be placed in the student's `.fvwm/config` file, or in `/etc/skel/.fvwm/config`:

+      `PipeRead 'python3 -m vnc_collaborate print student_fvwm_config'`

-If FVWM is used, a minimalist FVWM config is provided that offers very few options to the student.
+   1. A minimalist FVWM config that offers very few options to the student.
 The following command can be placed in the student's `.fvwm/config` file, or in `/etc/skel/.fvwm/config`:

       `PipeRead 'python3 -m vnc_collaborate print student_sandbox_fvwm_config'`

    If FVWM is used with a different config, I recommend at least setting `EdgeScroll 0 0`, since edge scrolling (panning to a new desktop when the mouse hits the edge of the display) doesn't work